-A. Facade articulation and reduction of mass and scale.

-- a) The following standards for facade articulation and reduction of mass and scale apply to: - (i) all facades that face a public street; and - (ii) in those cases where the building is oriented toward the interior of the site, the facade where the building entrance is located. - b) All facades must have at least 2 of the following architectural features to avoid the appearance of blank walls: - i.change in plane of at least 1 foot; - ii.windows and openings; and - iii.to add interest to the building elevation, changes in color, texture, or material. - c) To prevent heat and glare impacts on adjacent public streets and properties, large expanses of highly reflective wall surface material and mirror glass on exterior walls are prohibited. - d) Buildings with facades over 100 feet wide must incorporate wall projections or recesses, or changes in wall plane, a minimum of 2 feet in depth at least every 75 feet - e) In multi-building complexes, a comprehensive architectural concept and campus-like design must be developed and maintained.
+- A. Facade articulation and reduction of mass and scale. - a) The following standards for facade articulation and reduction of mass and scale apply to: - i.
+All facades that face a public street; and - ii.
+In those cases, where the building is oriented toward the interior of the site, the facade where the building entrance is located. - b) All facades must have at least 2 of the following architectural features to avoid the appearance of blank walls: - i. change in plane of at least 1 foot; - ii. windows and openings; or - iii. to add interest to the building elevation, changes in color, texture, or material. - c) To prevent heat and glare impacts on adjacent public streets and properties, large expanses of highly reflective wall surface material and mirror glass on exterior walls are prohibited. - d) Buildings with facades over 100 feet wide must incorporate wall projections or recesses, or changes in wall plane, a minimum of 2 feet in depth at least every 75 feet. - e) In multi-building complexes, a comprehensive architectural concept and campus-like design must be developed and maintained.
 Various site components must be unified through the use of similar design features, construction, material and colors.
-Buildings within these complexes must be compatible in height and scale.

-f) The design of accessory buildings, such as security kiosks, maintenance buildings, and outdoor equipment enclosures, must be incorporated into and be compatible in design concept with the overall design of the project and the main buildings on the site.

-B. Roof design.

-- a) The roofline of a building shall not run in a continuous plane for more than 75 feet without changes in elevation.
-The roofline must be broken up by providing articulations in the facade of the building, change in the height of the roof, or change in color, material, forms, etc. - b) Buildings should use decorative roof elements, such as projecting cornices, to enhance roof edges and define building entrances, waiting areas, transit stops, main pedestrian routes, or activity areas. - c) Nearly vertical roofs (A-frames) and piecemeal mansard roofs (used on a portion of the building perimeter only) are prohibited. - d) Reflective surfaces that produce glare are prohibited roof materials.
+Buildings within these complexes must be compatible in height and scale. - f) The design of accessory buildings, such as security kiosks, maintenance buildings, and outdoor equipment enclosures, must be incorporated into and be compatible in design concept with the overall design of the project and the main buildings on the site. - B. Roof design. - a) The roofline of a building shall not run in a continuous plane for more than 75 feet without changes in elevation.
+The roofline must be broken up by providing articulations in the facade of the building, change in the height of the roof, or change in color, material, forms, etc. - b) Buildings should use decorative roof elements and projections to enhance the roof edges at significant moments in the building's façade (i.e. entrances).

-C. Site layout.

-- a) Public entrances and primary building elevations must face public streets or private drives.
-Main entrances to the buildings must be well defined. - b) Service doors must be recessed and integrated into the overall design of the building. - c) The entry to office or guest facilities must face the street, with direct access to office or guest facilities from street frontages and parking areas. - d) In multi-building complexes, a distinct visual link must be established among various buildings by using architectural or site design elements such as courtyards, plazas, landscaping, and walkways to unify the project. - e) The parking lot shall not be the dominant visual element of the site when viewed from the primary roadway. - f) Large expansive paved areas are prohibited between the street and the building.
-Smaller, multiple lots that are separated by landscaping and buildings or that are placed behind buildings are required. - g) All outdoor storage and display areas must comply with '15-509 (Outdoor sales and display) and '15-510 (Outdoor Storage) of City Code Article 32 "Zoning".

-D. Building materials -Preferred materials.
+- c) Nearly vertical roofs (A-frames) and piecemeal mansard roofs (used on a portion of the building perimeter only) are prohibited. - d) Reflective surfaces that produce glare are prohibited roof materials. - C. Site layout. - a) Public entrances and primary building elevations must face public streets or private drives.
+Main entrances to the buildings must be well defined. - b) Service doors must be recessed and integrated into the overall design of the building. - c) The entry to office or guest facilities must face the street, with direct access to office or guest facilities from street frontages and parking areas. - d) In multi-building complexes, a distinct visual link must be established among various buildings by using architectural or site design elements such as courtyards, plazas, landscaping, and walkways to unify the project. - e) Parking shall not be the dominant visual element of the site when viewed from the primary roadway. - f) Large expansive paved areas are prohibited between the street and the building.
+Smaller, multiple lots that are separated by landscaping and buildings or that are placed behind buildings are required. - g) All outdoor storage and display areas must comply with Section 15-509 {Outdoor sales and display} and Section 15-510 {Outdoor Storage} of Zoning Code. - D. Building materials -Preferred materials.